Japan's Abe to push pacifist constitution reform after strong election win

 “The second legacy is to change the constitution,” he said.
 “You can debate whether he has a mandate but what will make or break him ... is the constitutional issue.”

-Any revision of the constitution requires support from two-thirds of the members of both chambers of parliament and a majority in a public referendum, with no minimum quorum.
+Any revision of the constitution requires support from two-thirds of the members of each chamber of parliament and a majority in a public referendum, with no minimum quorum.

-“I think that debate in parliament will begin,” said Zentaro Kamei, a senior researcher at think tank PHP Institute and a former lawmaker of Abe’s Liberal Democratic Party (LDP).
+“I think that debate in parliament will begin,” said Zentaro Kamei, a senior researcher at think tank PHP Institute and a former lawmaker in Abe’s Liberal Democratic Party (LDP).

 “But the reason given for this snap election was Abe’s proposal to change what sales tax hike revenues would be used for.
-If he starts talking about the constitution, people will say, ‘You didn’t ask me that’,” Kamei said.
+If he starts talking about the constitution, people will say, ‘you didn’t ask me that’,” Zentaro said.

-Abe proposed last May adding a clause to Article 9 to legitimize Japan’s Self-Defence Force.
-Read literally, Article 9 bans a standing military but has been interpreted to allow armed forces exclusively for self defense.
+Abe proposed last May adding a clause to Article 9 to legitimise Japan’s Self-Defence Force.
+Read literally, Article 9 bans a standing military but has been interpreted to allow armed forces exclusively for self defence.

-Parliament enacted laws in 2015 allowing Japan to exercise collective self-defense, or aid allies under attack, based on a reinterpretation of the constitution rather than a formal revision.
+Parliament enacted laws in 2015 allowing Japan to exercise collective self-defence, or aid allies under attack, based on a reinterpretation of the constitution rather than a formal revision.

 Critics, including CDPJ leader Yukio Edano, say those laws violate the constitution.

 Opinion polls show the public is divided on Abe’s proposal.
-An NHK survey before the election showed 32 percent in favor, 21 percent opposed, and 39 percent unsure.
+An NHK survey before the election showed 32 percent in favour, 21 percent opposed, and 39 percent unsure.

-Media exit polls showed that, despite the LDP’s big win, 51 percent of voters do not trust the prime minister, a hangover from suspected cronyism scandals that eroded his support this year and a potential risk in case of a referendum.
+Media exit polls showed that, despite the LDP’s big win, 51 percent of voters don’t trust the prime minister, a hangover from suspected cronyism scandals that eroded his support earlier this year and a potential risk if a referendum is held.